andreasbm/readme/README.md

 * "vintage" ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/vintage.png)
 * "water" ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/water.png)

-If you want your own line design you can give the `readme.line` field an url to an image instead.
+If you want your own line design you can give the `line` field an url to an image instead.
 It is recommended that this image is 900px in width.
-If you prefer no line at all you can give the `readme.line` field the string "none".
+If you prefer no line at all you can give the `line` field the string "none".

 ### Different formatted headings

-If you want to change the prefix in front of the heading you can change the `readme.headingPrefix` in the `package.json` file.
+If you want to change the prefix in front of the heading you can change the `headingPrefix` in the `blueprint.json` file.
 Just map the heading level to the desired prefix as shown below.

 ```json
 {